OpenAMP/openamp-docs/demos/system_reference.rst

 STM32MP157C/F-DK2 board
 ~~~~~~~~~~~~~~~~~~~~~~~

-Based on

-    - a fork of the yocto [meta-st-stm32mp-oss](https://github.com/STMicroelectronics/meta-st-stm32mp-oss) environment, designed to update and test upstream code on STM32MP boards,
+Based on a fork of the yocto [meta-st-stm32mp-oss](https://github.com/STMicroelectronics/meta-st-stm32mp-oss) environment, designed to update and test upstream code on STM32MP boards,
-    - a fork of the yocto [meta-zephyr](https://git.yoctoproject.org/meta-zephyr/).

 Prerequisite
 ^^^^^^^^^^^^